SumoLogic/sumologic-otel-collector/docs/migration.md

 To set `_sourceName`, use [resourceprocessor][resourceprocessor]
 or set it in [sumologicexporter][sumologicexporter].

-For example, the following snippet configures the name for [Filelog Receiver][filelogreceiver] instnace as `my example name`:
+For example, the following snippet configures the name for [Filelog Receiver][filelogreceiver] instance as `my example name`:

 ```yaml
 receivers: